PredictiveEcology/workshops/SpaDES_intro/README.md

     c. individual-based modules (*e.g.*, caribou)

-4. Simulation experiments and replication
+6. Simulation experiments and replication (Eliot)

     a. using the `experiment()` function for replication, scenario creation, and parameter experiments